Frequently Asked Questions

 5. What research is being done to help ensure this project meets the current and future needs of residents?

-The Region of Durham has retained a consulting team to conduct planning, consultation and engagement, and conceptual design work.
-In addition to consultation and engagement, a needs assessment will identify housing and services currently available in the community.
-This research and engagement will provide an understanding of current and future conditions and gaps in services and programs.
+The Region of Durham retained a consulting team to conduct planning, consultation and engagement, and conceptual design work.
+In addition to consultation and engagement, a needs assessment report was created to identify housing and services currently available in the community.
+This research and engagement provided an understanding of current and future conditions and gaps in services and programs.

-A professional land economist is conducting research and data collection to establish current real estate market conditions for land use.
-The project team will also review the site and evaluate the immediate surrounding area from a market perspective.
+A professional land economist conducted research and data collection to establish current real estate market conditions for land use.
+The project team has been reviewing the site and evaluating the immediate surrounding area from a market perspective.

 6. Can the building be turned back into a school?